 There are some exceptions and limits, however, so be sure to double-check the details at time of purchase if you’re planning to use your SIM elsewhere in the region.

 With four cellular providers, plus several resellers, Spain has plenty of prepaid SIM options.
 Movistar has the best coverage throughout the country, although Vodafone and Orange aren’t far behind.

 There aren’t huge differences in prices and bundles between the main four providers, but there is some variation — it’s worth spending a little time doing some research if you’re so inclined.
 Orange, in particular, can have good rates for data.

-I bought my SIM card at a Vodafone store in downtown Granada on the second attempt, after being politely advised the first time they were about to close for siesta.
+On my first visit, I bought one from a Vodafone store in downtown Granada on the second attempt, after being politely advised the first time they were about to close for siesta.
 Ahh, Spain.

 There was a queuing system of some sort at work, complete with machine spitting out tickets, but as nobody else seemed to be paying attention to it, I didn’t either.